 To make this Zucchini Parmigiana Recipe much lighter and to get rid of extra liquid (zucchini contain a lot of water), I grilled zucchini instead.
 Just make sure to spray your indoor or outdoor grill with cooking spray.
 Let zucchini sit 15-20 minutes and drain while you are getting other ingredients ready.
 Discard the liquid from the bottom of the bowl.

-I like my cooked zucchini crunchy and not mushy.
-In fact, I often add raw zucchini to salads and green smoothies.
+I like my zucchini bake crunchy and not mushy.
 Cut zucchini into 3/4 inch thick slices, do not season and just grill on high for 3 minutes per side.

 And then this homemade tomato sauce made with a bit of crushed hot (chili) peppers, balsamic vinegar and basil.
 Sooooo good, sweet, basil-y and so darn easy!
 In fact, I think it will be my go-to tomato sauce from now on and it deserves a post of it’s own.
 I found it browsing one of the older Clean Eating magazines and with a few modifications, I L.O.V.E it!